|MP 7.01.54||Transmyocardial Revascularization|

-This policy was originally created in 1997 and was regularly updated with searches of the MEDLINE database.
-The most recent literature search was performed for the period of June 2011 through June 2012.
-Following is a summary of the key literature to date:
+This policy was originally created in 1997 and has been regularly updated with searches of the MEDLINE database.
+The most recent literature search was performed for the period of June 2013 through July 20,2014.
+Following is a summary of the key literature to date.

 Open Transmyocardial Laser Revascularization

-The 3 unpublished RCTs cited in the original TEC Assessment (1) have since appeared in the literature.
-(3-5) Since then, 3 additional RCTs with similar design have been published.
-Schofield and colleagues (6) randomized 188 patients with refractory angina to TMR via a high-energy CO2 laser or medical management alone.
-At 12 months, 25% of the patients assigned to TMR improved by at least 2 Canadian Cardiovascular Society (CCS) anginal classes, compared to only 4% in the medical management group (p<0.001).
+The 3 unpublished RCTs cited in the original TEC Assessment1 have since appeared in the literature.3-5 Since then, 3 additional RCTs with similar design have been published.
+Schofield et al6 randomized 188 patients with refractory angina to TMR via a high-energy CO2 laser or medical management alone.
+At 12 months, 25% of the patients assigned to TMR improved by at least 2 Canadian Cardiovascular Society (CCS) anginal classes, compared with only 4% in the medical management group (p<0.001).
 There were no statistically significant differences in exercise duration, 12-minute walk distance, or radionucleotide perfusion.
 The number of patients improving by 2 or more angina classes was much less than in the 3 previously cited RCTs.
-There was 5% perioperative mortality for the TMR group and a lower overall survival at 12 months (89% vs. 96%, p=0.14), but this difference did not reach statistical significance.
+There was 5% perioperative mortality for the TMR group and a lower overall

-Aaberge and others (7) compared 50 patients randomized to pulsed CO2 laser TMR with 50 patients randomized to medical management.
+Aaberge et al7 compared 50 patients randomized to pulsed CO2 laser TMR with 50 patients randomized to medical management.
 At 12 months, 39% of the patients assigned to TMR improved by at least 2 New York Heart Association (NYHA) anginal classes versus 0% in the medical management group (both the NYHA and CCS contain 4 anginal classes, but class 1 in the NYHA system allows no symptoms, potentially making a 2-class improvement more difficult to achieve).
 Exercise capacity was not improved by TMR.
-There was a 4% perioperative mortality rate with lower overall survival at 12 months (88% vs. 92%, respectively, p=NS), but this difference did not reach statistical significance.
+There was a 4% perioperative mortality rate with lower OS at 12 months (88% vs 92%, respectively, p=NS), but this difference was not statistically significant.

-An analysis of registry data evaluated outcomes of TMR in 661 patients who underwent TMR alone for refractory angina.
-(9, 10) This study reported that many patients undergoing TMR in clinical practice differed from those in the randomized trials, especially in regard to the presence of high-risk factors such as unstable angina or recent MI.
-Patients with unstable angina undergoing TMR had a 30-day mortality that was almost double that of patients without unstable angina (8.3% vs. 4.3%, respectively, p<0.05), while patients with an MI in the last 21 days had a mortality risk that was more than double that of patients without recent MI (13.0% vs. 5.4%, respectively, p<0.05).
-Finally, Allen et al. reported on the 5-year results of his earlier trial, (3) which demonstrated at 5 years that the significant anginal relief observed 12 months after sole therapy TMR was sustained long-term and continued to be superior to that observed for patients maintained on continued medical management alone.
-(11)
+Analysis of registry data evaluated outcomes of TMR in 661 patients who underwent TMR alone for refractory angina.9,10 This study reported that many patients undergoing TMR in clinical practice differed from those in the randomized trials, especially in regard to the presence of high-risk factors such as unstable angina or recent MI.
+Patients with unstable angina undergoing TMR had a 30-day mortality that was almost double that of patients without unstable angina (8.3% vs 4.3%, respectively, p<0.05), while patients with an MI in the last 21 days had a mortality risk that was more than double that of patients without recent MI (13.0% vs 5.4%, respectively, p<0.05).
+Finally, Allen et al reported on the 5-year results of his earlier trial,4 which demonstrated at 5 years that the significant anginal relief observed 12 months after sole therapy TMR was sustained long-term and continued to be superior to that observed for patients maintained on continued medical management alone.11